fauxtix/DaisyPets/README.md

 The front-end screenshots presented in this Read.me file are in Portuguese, but I plan to include English, French and Spanish versions for all the projects.
 The web version (blazor) already includes the four languages.

-It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities related to them
+It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities related to them.

 # Key Features